 Surfing Puerto Rico / Everything You Need to Know

-Surfing Puerto Rico offers up a variety of incredible waves in a stunning tropical island paradise.
-Commonly known as the ‘North Shore of the Caribbean,’ some surf spots in Puerto Rico pull off a good imitation of certain hollow Hawaiian barrels that grace many a surf mag.
+Puerto Rico offers up a variety of incredible waves in a stunning tropical island paradise.
+Commonly known as the “North Shore of the Caribbean,” Puerto Rico’s best waves do a good imitation of certain hollow Hawaiian barrels that we’ve all seen in the media a thousand times.

-A hop, skip, and a jump from the East Coast of the US, surfing Puerto Rico is a right of passage for many east coasters.
-Who wouldn’t want to escape the cold harsh winters with a trip to a tropical paradise with warm water and an abundance of good waves?
-Exactly.
+A hop, skip, and a jump from the East Coast of the US, Puerto Rico is a rite of passage for many East Coasters.
+Who wouldn’t want to escape the cold, harsh winter with a trip to warm, clear water and an abundance of good waves?

-Besides the lure of the pumping surf, Puerto Rico delivers some serious laidback friendly vibes that are downright infectious (in a good way).
+In addition to pumping surf, Puerto Rico delivers laid-back, friendly vibes that are downright infectious.
 You can’t help but unwind, relax, and tap into the chill island way of life.

 surfing Puerto Rico

 In this Guide to Surfing Puerto Rico, we cover everything you need to know to plan an awesome trip in this slice of surf paradise.
-The guide details surf seasons, surf break info, trip costs, where to stay, things to do (besides surfing), transportation, and more, with a focus on the island’s northwest beach communities (AKA surf mecca) of Rincon, Aguada, and Aguadilla.
+This guide details surf seasons, surf break info, where to stay, things to do (besides surfing), transportation, and more, with a focus on the island’s northwest beach communities of Rincon, Aguada, and Aguadilla.

-These surf-lined beach towns are some of the main reasons why surfers from around the globe make their way to Puerto Rico—perhaps also because of the crystal clear 80-degree water, beautiful beaches, and laidback beach life.
+These surf-rich beach towns are the main attraction for surfers visiting from around the globe—along with the crystal-clear 80-degree water, beautiful beaches, and relaxed beach lifestyle.

 Surfing Puerto Rico

-Summer in Puerto Rico is hot and fickle, not ideal if you’re looking to score some tasty waves and only have a week to work with.
-The best time to surf in Puerto Rico would be late fall, winter, and early spring.
-In September the Atlantic Ocean begins to come to life delivering fun-sized surf to the shorelines of northwest Puerto Rico.
+Summer in Puerto Rico is hot and fickle—not ideal if you’re looking to score waves and only have a week to work with.
+The best time to surf here is late fall, winter, and early spring.

 Level of Difficulty